NJCAA Basketball: TJC Apache Ladies receive at-large bid, Kilgore men No 3 seed

 The Rangers knew they were dancing, but didn't know how high a seed they would be on the dance card.

-TJC is going dancing, earning an at-large bid to the NJCAA Division I Women's National Tournament, while KC earned a No. 3 seed, one of the highest for a Region XIV team years.
+TJC is going dancing, earning an at-large bid to the NJCAA Division I Women's National Tournament, while KC earned a No. 3 seed, one of the highest for a Region XIV team in years, in the NCAA Division I Men's National Tournament.

 The NJCAA announced the selections, seedings and pairings on Sunday from their headquarters in Charlotte, North Carolina.